benzouye/framework/README.md

   Select input implies a link with another item (i.e. foreign key).
 So you have to define this link with 3 attributes :
   1. item (string) : name of the linked item
   2. columnKey (string) : column name for select option value (mainly id_{item\_name})
-  3. columnLabel (string) : column name for select option text
+  3. columnLabel (string) : column name for select option label

 ### Parent/Child Relations